unazed/python-micro--optimizations/README.md

 # why (for non-complex functions) you should be returning: `True`, `False` or `None`

-By `non-complex functions` I refer to functions that should be basically returning boolean types:
+By `non-complex functions` I refer to functions that should be returning boolean types.
-For example something that is in the form of a non-complex function but should suffice being one without any performance changes:
+For example a function that is in the bloated form of a could-be non-complex function:

 ```py
 def bad_function(*args, **kwargs):